Meditation is the habitual process of training your mind to focus and redirect your thoughts.

 Over time, high blood pressure makes the heart work harder to pump blood, which can lead to poor heart function.

+A meta-analysis of 12 studies enrolling nearly 1000 participants found that meditation helped reduce blood pressure.
 This was more effective among older volunteers and those who had higher blood pressure prior to the study (

-A review concluded that several types of meditation produced similar improvements in blood pressure (
+One review concluded that several types of meditation produced similar improvements in blood pressure (

 People practice many different forms of meditation, most of which don’t require specialized equipment or space.
 You can practice with just a few minutes daily.

 If you want to start meditating, try choosing a form of meditation based on what you want to get out of it.